 - Enroll children in swimming classes.
 Be sure instructors are qualified and experienced.

-- Never swim alone and teach children never to swim without adult supervision.
+- Never swim alone, and teach children never to swim without adult supervision.

 - Do not dive into water without first checking its depth.
 Also check beneath water surface for obstructions.

 - Know your limits.
-Do not try to swim too far or in hazardous conditions (such as a strong undertow).
+Do not try to swim too far or in hazardous conditions, such as a strong undertow.

-- Know the basics of cardiopulmonary resuscitation (CPR).
+- Know the basics of CPR.

-- Know and obey the rules when using any type of boat
+- Know and obey the rules when using any type of boat.

-- Keep boat properly equipped and maintained
+- Keep the boat properly equipped and maintained.

-- Never consume alcohol while boating
+- Never consume alcohol while boating.

-- Do not overload boat.
+- Do not overload the boat.

-- Be sure boat operator is qualified and familiar with the individual boat and how it works.
+- Be sure the boat operator is qualified and familiar with the individual boat and how it works.

-- Do not go boating in dangerous weather conditions
+- Do not go boating in dangerous weather conditions.

-- If boat capsizes, stay with it until help arrives.
+- If the boat capsizes, stay with it until help arrives.
 Do not try to swim to shore.

 Preventing heat exhaustion